 Alvarez hits solo homer, slam as the Astros rout Brewers 12-2 for 8th straight win

-MILWAUKEE (AP) — Yordan Alvarez had a grand slam among his two homers and the Houston Astros routed the Milwaukee Brewers 12-2 on Monday night for their eighth consecutive victory.
+Yordan Alvarez had a grand slam among his two homers as the Houston Astros pounded the Milwaukee Brewers 12-2 for their eighth consecutive victory

+MILWAUKEE (AP) — Yordan Alvarez was feeling more comfortable than usual, which created plenty of discomfort for the Milwaukee Brewers.

 Astros starter Cristian Javier (4-1) struck out five and allowed four hits, one run and one walk in six innings.
 Javier has worked 25 innings and yielded seven runs over his last four starts.